oel-mest/financetracker/README.md

 DRHM is an open-source personal finance tracker designed specifically for Morocco.
 Most finance apps don't support Moroccan banks, currencies, or spending patterns.
 DRHM does.

-Import your CIH Bank PDF statements, track spending by category, set budgets, and get insights — all from a clean, self-hosted dashboard that you fully control.
+Import your CIH or Attijariwafa Bank PDF statements, track spending by category, set budgets, and get insights — all from a clean, self-hosted dashboard that you fully control.

 ---

 ## Features

 ### 📥 Bank Statement Import
-- **PDF Import** — Upload your CIH Bank monthly statement and all transactions are automatically extracted, categorized, and deduplicated
+- **PDF Import** — Upload your CIH or Attijariwafa Bank monthly statement and all transactions are automatically extracted, categorized, and deduplicated
 - **CSV Import** — Import transactions from any spreadsheet with automatic column mapping
 - **Smart deduplication** — Re-importing the same statement won't create duplicate transactions
 - **Import history** — Full log of every import with transaction counts and status